luisarizmendi/openshift-edge-demos/demos/ztp/doc/00-preparation.md

 ## 0. Environment & Hardware Requirements

 * **OpenShift "Hub" Cluster**: Typically configured with 3 worker nodes, each having 8 cores and 16GB of memory.
+This demo was tested with OpenShift 4.16
 * **OpenShift "Edge" Clusters**: At least one additional OpenShift cluster (minimal resources are acceptable).

   > **Note**